creativecreatorormaybenot/clock/README.md

 ## TODO

- * Extract background again - pass positions and sizes of other elements to background.

- * Position background elements based on components.

  * Create weather dial and temperature dials.

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.